change-hi/change-hi.github.io/morea/machine-learning/experience-ml-pytorch.md

 This is a time series prediction tutorial using Pytorch.
 Pytorch is an open source software used in machine learning particularly for training neural networks.
 This tutorial will use a Pytorch recurrent neural network model to step through the basic workflow of a machine learning project:

-1. Pre-process the data
+1. Install and import software libraries
+2. Download and preprocess data
+3. Define the training set
-2. Define a model
+4. Define a model
-3. Train the model
+5. Train the model
-4. Evaluate/test the model
+6. Evaluate/test the model
-5. Improve your model

 <div class="alert alert-info" role="alert" markdown="1">
 <i class="fa-solid fa-circle-info fa-xl"></i> **Installing Pytorch**